 I graduated from CSUN with my M.S. in Communication Disorders and Sciences in 1993.
-I worked as a full-time speech-language pathologist for the Veterans Administration and UCLA Medical Center until 2012 when I started teaching at CSUN full-time.
+I worked as a full-time speech-language pathologist until 2012 when I started teaching at CSUN full-time.
 My clinical experience includes adult acquired language, motor speech, cognitive, voice (including alaryngeal voice management), and swallowing impairments.

 My focus these days is on neurogenic communication disorders.
 I helped to develop, and was the lead therapist (2008-2010), for the only intensive residential aphasia treatment program in the VA.
 Based on my work with individuals with aphasia I was the first recipient of the Association of VA Speech-Language Pathologist Rick R. Bollinger Clinician of the Year Award.
-I am currently chair of the Academy of Neurologic Communication Disorders and Sciences Certification Board.
+I am board certified in neurologic communication disorders from the Academy of Neurologic Communication Disorders (ANCDS).

-In addition to teaching at CSUN, I work part-time at UCLA Medical Center as a senior speech-language pathologist.
+In addition to teaching at CSUN, I have a pro bono private practice specializing in providing therapy to young adults who have aphasia.
 I also co-facilitate (with my wife - an LA City librarian) the Aphasia Book Club of Los Angeles.
 Our club meets weekly and we read and discuss popular and classic works of fiction and non-fiction.
-For members who have difficulty reading, we provide audio books and other supports.
-For more information see https://www.lapl.org/whats-on/events/aphasia-book-club-echo-park
+For more information see https://www.lapl.org/whats-on/events/aphasia-book-club-echo-park.

 - BC-ANCDS 2013, Academy of Neurologic Communication Disorders and Sciences